-1. A list of specifications is obtained from clients and provided to waste suppliers.
-This includes such things as: 1.
-A list of specifications is s obtained from clients and provided to waste suppliers.
-I his includes such things as:

-- contamination tolerances

-- minimum and maximum quantities

-- whether demolition board is acceptable

-- moisture tolerances

-- sorting requirements.

-- 2. The REBRI Waste Transfer Form is used to trace the source and destination of plasterboard to and from the used sorting or processing facility.

-3. A designated central tipping and sorting area is provided.
-4. Each consignment is inspected prior to tipping and accepted or rejected based on: meeting specifications meeting skills and operating capacity of the sorting or processing facility matching the description on the REBRI Waste Transfer Form.
-5. Records are kept of waste accepted, sorted and sold.
-6. Plasterboard is sorted into grades according to recycling operator specifications.
-7. Contamination (such as wood, nails, screws and wallpaper) is removed during the sorting process.
-8. Plasterboard is stored inside or covered with canvas, plastic or other material where necessary to protect from weather.
-9. Clear signage is provided for all storage areas, including information on grades of product, and any instructions for product protection (for example, keep dry).
-10. Contaminants are recycled or otherwise disposed of to disposal facilities that are consented by the regional council or have met the permitted activity status in regional plans.
+- A list of specifications is obtained from clients and provided to waste suppliers.
+This includes such things as: - contamination tolerances - minimum and maximum quantities - whether demolition board is acceptable - moisture tolerances - sorting requirements. - 2.
+Plasterboard is evaluated prior to crushing and ensure it meets specifications. - 3.
+Plasterboard is sorted into grades if necessary and contamination (such as wood, nails, screws and wallpaper) - 4.
+Plasterboard is stored inside or covered with canvas, plastic or other material where necessary to protect from use weather. - 5.
+Clear signage is provided for all storage areas, including information on grades of product, and any instructions for product protection (for example, keep dry). - 6.
+Contaminants are recycled or otherwise disposed of to disposal facilities that are consented by the regional council or have met the permitted activity status in regional plans.